sumitdotml/chat-with-gemini/README.md

 - Install frontend dependencies
 - Set up the Python virtual environment
 - Install backend dependencies
-- Prompt you for your Gemini API key

 The run script will:
 - Start the backend server on http://localhost:8000